-- Use straps to secure it to the side of the truck to make sure it doesn’t move.
+- Use straps to secure it to the side of the truck to ensure it doesn’t move.

 The removal shouldn’t affect the tuning in your piano.
 However, the new environment you’re placing it in can mess up its tuning.
 That’s why we recommend getting it tuned after a couple of weeks in its new place.

-You can require about two and four people depending on the piano size.
+You can require about two or four people, depending on the piano size.